xtgg4310/AquaScan/README.md

 | `--data` | str | Yes | data_path |
 | `--label` | str | Yes | label_path |

+Before using pre_sonar_bias.py, please configure the path in the file.

 ### tracking
 We have two codes for tracking the objects:
 * label2dis.py --generate location of subject in the sonar images
 * track.py --generate tracjectory of subjects

+Before using label2dis.py and track.py, please set the configuration in each method.
+The state record in label2dis.py and track.py is used for reference, not the recognized activities; you can even remove it or set it to another mark.

 #### Usage Guide
 #### Parameters of label2dis.py